animator/learn-python/README.md

 ### Writing CSV File

-`csv.writer(csvfile, delimiter=',', quotechar='"')` function returns a writer object which converts data in form of a list into delimited strings which is passed down to the file object for writing.
+`csv.writer(csvfile, delimiter=',', quotechar='"')` function returns a writer object which converts data in the form of a list into delimited strings which is passed down to the file object for writing.

-All non-string data in the list are automatically converted into string before it is written.
+All non-string data in the list are automatically converted into strings before it is written.

 The methods `writerow(row)` or `writerows(rows)` can be used to write a row (list of strings) or list of rows to a CSV file.